-When cooked correctly, hanger steak is juicy and full of beefy flavor.
+When cooked correctly, hanger steak is juicy and full flavor.
 (And it is even better if you pair it with compound butter.)

 Make sure you check out my beef recipe collection.
 Don't miss my quick Blackstone Griddle Steak, Sous Vide Hanger Steak, Reverse Sear Prime Rib, Picanha Steak, Marinated Tri Tip Steak Recipe, and Oven Roasted Tri Tip.